Learning the solos of your favourite players is one of the best ways of developing your musical repertoire.

-There are an almost unlimited number of blues songs out there that you could learn to develop your musical vocabulary.
-However one of my favourite choices is Strange Brew by Cream.
+There are an almost unlimited number of blues songs out there that you could potentially learn to develop your musical vocabulary.

-So if you feel comfortable with the shapes of the A minor pentatonic scale, but you have trouble creating licks, connecting scale shapes or playing beyond the more familiar shapes 1 and 2 of the scale – this is the course for you. 😁
+So if you feel confident with the shapes and structure of the major pentatonic scale, but you have trouble actually using it in your solos, this is the course for you. 😁

 In this course you will learn:

-- How to play both the intro and main solos in Strange Brew
+- How to play the intro solo in Need Your Love So Bad

-- How to recreate Clapton’s famous ‘Woman Tone’
+- How to recreate Green’s famous out of phase guitar tone

 - How you can improvise and create musical ideas in the same style

-This will help you to solo confidently using the A minor pentatonic scale.
+This will help you to solo confidently using the A major pentatonic scale.